 The amount of compression that takes place above the threshold is determined by the ratio.

-Once again, so long as the input signal amplitude is above the threshold, the compressor will be engaged.
+Once again, the compressor will be engaged as long as the input signal amplitude is above the threshold.
 As the input signal drops below the threshold, the output becomes directly proportional to the input once again.

 To learn more about the somewhat confusing topic of decibels, check out my article What Are Decibels?
 The Ultimate dB Guide For Audio & Sound.